Yousef-Alhattab/SENSE-Edge/air_quality/README.md

 3. Vision-Language Models process the generated images
 4. Suitable for real-time, explainable AI on edge devices

-This supports the neuro-symbolic and agentic architecture of SENSE-Edge.
+This supports the neuro-symbolic and agentic architecture of SENSE-Edge